bear7066/leap_motion/README.md

 ## # Developing Steps
 1. Test if leap_motion device can use.
 2. Build a program with basic controls.
+(In progress)
 3. Add control function to final presentation.

 ### References